otherlab/geode/README.md

 ### Extra configuration

-If additional build configuration is necessary, create a `config.py` file and set any desired options.
-For example,
+If additional build configuration is necessary, run ccmake instead of cmake.

-    # config.py
-    cxx = 'clang++'
-    cache = '/tmp/scons-cache'
+CMake includes documentation generated from the geode build system.

 For developers wishing to use without installing, see more options in Developer mode section below

-These options can also be passed via command line to scons.
-Run `scons -h` for a complete list.
+These options can also be passed via command line to cmake.
+Run `ccmake` for a complete list.
-Use `type=debug` for a much slower build with many more assertions:
+Use `CMAKE_BUILD_TYPE=Debug` for a much slower build with many more assertions:

-    scons -j 5 type=debug

-The following flags can be used to disable optional components:

-    # Command line
-    scons use_python=0 use_openexr=0 use_libpng=0 use_libjpeg=0 use_openmesh=0

-    # In config.py
-    use_python = 0
-    use_openexr = 0
-    use_libpng = 0
-    use_libjpeg = 0
-    use_openmesh = 0
+    cmake -DCMAKE_BUILD_TYPE=Debug

 ### Common Issues
 On recent Linux machines, the boost libraries are already multithread-capable, and will not include the 'mt' suffix.
 As this is the default in the geode SConstruct, the following should be added in config.py: